Chicagoland Seasonal Chimney Inspection Timing: When to Book

 - No fire use, gas appliance only: Standard fall inspection, focus on liner condition and venting

-NFPA 211 requires annual inspection regardless of use because moisture, animals, and freeze-thaw cause damage even when the fireplace is not in use.
+NFPA 211 calls for annual inspection regardless of use because moisture, animals, and freeze-thaw cause damage even when the fireplace is not in use.

 Pre-sale and post-event timing